svillacis/Game-Timer/README.md

-Basic timer for multiplayer board games.
+Simple timer for multiplayer board games.
 Supports up to 4 players.